About the SSD you prepare to move to

 Besides, it supports MBR/GPT partition styles, BIOS/UEFI boot modes, 2.5"/mSATA/M.2/PCI-E SSDs and works in all Windows PC operating system such as Windows 10, 8.1/8, 7, XP and Vista.

 ★ Before you do:

 This way is to use "System Backup" and "System Restore" to indirectly implement OS migration to SSD.
 It is more complicated and will cost much more time than Way 2.
-In the first place, download, install and launch AOMEI Backupper Standard.
+In the first place, please download, install and launch AOMEI Backupper Standard.

 Step 1.
 Click "Backup" -> "System Backup" to create a full system image.

 Step 2.
-After system backup image has been created, click "Restore" and then click Select Task or Select Image File”.
+After system backup image has been created, click "Restore" and then click “Select Task” or “Select Image File”.
 Here I choose “Select Task”.

 Step 5.
-Select the SSD (here is Disk1) which you want to migrate OS to and click "Next".
+Select a partition on the SSD (here is Disk1) as the restoration destination and click "Next".

 Step 2.
-The source drives (OS drive and boot related drives) is selected by default, and you only need to select the SSD as destination location.
+The source drives (OS drive and boot related drives) are selected by default, and you only need to select the SSD as destination location.

 Tips: No matter which way you use, the original OS won't be removed automatically after restoration or clone.
-You can manually delete it or reformat the hard drive after your computer successfully boot from SSD.
+You can manually delete it or reformat the hard drive after your computer successfully boots from SSD.

 The OS cloning method is more straightforward and convenient for desktop users.
-Besides, the Professional edition supports cloning hard drive from command prompt, which offers a solution for unattended cloning tasks.
+Besides, the Professional edition supports cloning hard drive from Command Prompt, which offers a solution for unattended cloning tasks.
 Overall, pick one of them based on your own situation.